 DataHive reserves the right to revise, amend, or modify this AUP; subscribers will be notified twenty-four (24) hours prior to its implementation.

 Clients are responsible for any misuse of their account, even if the inappropriate activity was committed by a friend, family member, guest or employee.
-Therefore, clients must take steps to ensure that others do not gain unauthorized access to your account.
-In addition, clients may not use your account to breach security of another account or attempt to gain unauthorized access to another network or server.
+Therefore, clients must take steps to ensure that others do not gain unauthorized access to their account.
+In addition, clients may not use their account to breach security of another account or attempt to gain unauthorized access to another network or server.

-Your password provides access to your account.
-It is your responsibility to keep your password secure.
-Sharing your password and account access with unauthorized users is prohibited.
-You should take care to prevent others from using your account since you will be held responsible for such use.
-Attempting to obtain another user’s account password is strictly prohibited, and may result in termination of service.
-You must adopt adequate security measures to prevent or minimize unauthorized use of your account.
+Access to any client account is authorized with a password.
+It is each clients’ responsibility to keep this password secure.
+Sharing of password and account access with unauthorized users is prohibited.
+Every client should take care to prevent others from using their account since they will be held responsible for such use.
+Attempting to obtain another user’s account password is strictly prohibited and may result in termination of service.
+Adequate security measures should be adopted to prevent or minimize unauthorized access.

-You may not attempt to circumvent user authentication or security of any host, network or account.
-This includes, but is not limited to, accessing data not intended for you, logging into or making use of a server or account you are not expressly authorized to access, or probing the security of other networks.
+Circumvention of user authentication or security of any host, network or account is prohibited.
+This includes, but is not limited to, accessing data not intended for personal use, logging into or making use of a server or account without express authorization, or probing the security of other networks.
 Use or distribution of tools designed for compromising security is prohibited.

 Examples of these tools include, but are not limited to, password guessing programs, cracking tools or network probing tools.
-You may not attempt to interfere with service to any user, host or network (“denial of service attacks”).
+Any attempt to interfere with service to any user, host or network (“denial of service attacks”) is prohibited.

 This includes, but is not limited to, “flooding” of networks, deliberate attempts to overload a service, and attempts to “crash” a host.
 Users who violate systems or network security may incur criminal or civil liability.
 DataHive will cooperate fully with investigations of violations of systems or network security at other sites, including cooperating with law enforcement authorities in the investigation of suspected criminal violations.